PsuAstro528/Spring2019-website-src/content/lessons/how-to-use-aci.md

 - Optionally, write a longer messages in the larger box below
 - Click _Create Pull Request_

-To discuss your submission
+---
+<a id="discuss-pr"></a>
+## Review the feedback on your submission (your pull request)
+- Browse to your github repository.
+- Click _Pull Requests_, click the name of your pull request.
-- You or the instructor can discuss the pull request using the text box at the bottom of the page (under the conversation tab)
+- In the conversations tab (default), you and the instructor can discuss the pull request using the text box at the bottom of the page.
-- Later, the instructor will navigate to the "Files changed" tab to provide comments on specific lines of your submission.
+- In the "Files changed" tab, the instructor can provide comments on specific lines of your submission.
 - You can view the comments, reply, close the pull request, make more changes, create a new pull request, etc.